JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Introduction

-\textbf{JOPP-3D} is the first approach to tackle the problem of open-vocabulary based semantic segmentation on 3D point clouds and panoramic imagery jointly.
-We propose two model paradigms: a weakly-supervised and an unsupervised variant that demonstrate the feasibility of achieving open-vocabulary segmentation without labeled data.
+\textbf{JOPP-3D} tackles open-vocabulary based 3D segmentation by processing panoramic images and their 3D point clouds jointly - making panoramic and 3D representations equivalent inputs to the same pipeline (Figure~\ref{fig:teaser}).
+We propose two model paradigms: a weakly-supervised variant and an unsupervised variant, demonstrating the feasibility of open-vocabulary segmentation.